<- Back

 • Nordea 1 – Global Climate and Environment Fund

-Other Advantages of Green Investment
+Other Benefits of Ecological Investment

 • Reduced long-term risks: Polluting companies are increasingly constrained by strict regulations.
 By choosing sustainable investments, these risks are avoided, and investments are directed towards companies better prepared for the future.